telefonicaid/iot-activation/docs/RaspberryPi_HAT.md

 ![pic](pictures/AWS/AWS_Console_Manage_Register_Raspberry.png)
 6. Now generates the certificates.
 ![pic](pictures/AWS/AWS_Console_Manage_Certificates.png)
-7. Download your public and private keys, certificate, and root certificate authority (CA)on your PC.
+7. Download your public and private keys, certificate, and root certificate authority (CA) on your PC, copy the content into a file and call it for example **AmazonRootCA1.pem**
 ![pic](pictures/AWS/AWS_Console_Manage_Certificates_Download.png)
 8. For download your root certificate authority a new window is open for select a CA to download
 ![pic](pictures/AWS/AWS_Console_Manage_Certificates_Download_CA.png)